 The cost levied to a freight broker is only a percentage of $75,000.
 This is called the bonding premium.
 It’s usually between 1% to 12% of the full cost.
 This figure will depend on your credit rating and a few other factors.
 To understand how the percentage is calculated you can take a look at this freight broker bond cost guide.

-So don’t waste time second-guessing a dream.
+So don’t waste these seconds, second-guessing a dream.
 Get involved with CitizenShipper and earn good money to get you there.